 First check all cables are plugged in securely, and not damaged or frayed near the ends..
 If you have an identical drive with spare cables try them, but make sure you don’t plug in a power supply with different voltage!
 Hard drives don’t handle extra voltage well so you’ll end up in a worse position than you started.

 If you know how, you could remove the hard drive from the external case and attach it directly to a PC to see if that allows access to the data.
 If it does, you should copy the data off straight away.
-Problems have a habit of coming along in twos and threes so don’t push your luck.
+The drive could still be faulty & fail again soon.

 Whatever you do, don’t dismantle the actual hard drive.
 Hard drives are built in controlled clean-air environments and even the smallest spec of dust can cause permanent damage to the drive.